ogbigboss/how-i-got-my-netflix-show-cancelled/pt1.0/ch10/draft1.md

 Again reader, my project was pretty explicit in the whole "not a crime" thing -- just a game that gave some of it's money to other groups.

 Pretty sure the customer would get the tax deduction, not us, for whatever it's worth.
-I never got around to hiring a tax guy to make sure though, because, well, I'm broke.
+I never got around to hiring a tax profesional to make sure though, because, well, I'm broke.

 But I felt and still feel hopeful I can ressurect my project in time, and I knew it would at some point be looked into from the point of view of political machinations and not helping society at large, so I figure'd the earlier would be the better, the more internal it is, even better.